pdubroy/jsconfeu-talk/README.md

 ### PEG.js Example

-`altjs.coffee` is the code for the "AltJS language in 5 minutes" presented in the second half of the talk.
+`altjs.coffee` is the code for the "AltJS language in 5 minutes" section presented in the second half of the talk.

 ### Extra Special Bonus!